 The Salt River Canyon Wilderness is located within the Tonto National Forest.
 The Wilderness area was established in 1984 and covers 32,100 acres of land.
 The main boundaries are Highway 288 on the west side and the bridge over Highway 60 to the east.
 There are approximately 52 river miles within the Wilderness.
 Elevations range from 2,200 feet to 4,200 feet.
-There are only three access points within the Tonto National Forest which are Gleason Flat via Seven Mile Wash off Highway 60, Horseshoe Bend and Redmond flat via Highway 88 from Globe.
+There are only three access points within the Tonto National Forest which are Gleason Flat via Seven Mile Wash off Highway 60, Horseshoe Bend, and Redmond flat via Highway 88 from Globe.
 The terrain is very rugged with steep mountains, cliffs, and spine ridge tops.
 Vegetation within the area is typical Sonoran Desert with plants such as various cactus, ocotillo, palo verde, and creosote bushes.
 The upper elevations offer oak, manzanita, and juniper.
 This area receives a good amount of rain throughout most seasons so vegetation is lush and healthy.

-Activities within the Wilderness area typically consist of white water river rafting and fishing, however some very rewarding cross-country hiking opportunities do exist for those that are a little on the ambitious side.
+Activities within the Wilderness area typically consist of white water river rafting and fishing.
+However, some very rewarding cross-country hiking opportunities do exist for those that are a little on the ambitious side.
 No maintained trails exist within the wilderness area.

 The area that I prefer to hike is a small inner basin south of "Redmond Flat" which is just downstream from a more widely known access called "Horseshoe Bend".
 Both of these locations are noted on topo maps.
 This portion of the Salt River Canyon Wilderness is rarely visited and offers excellent solitude.
-The road that enters this area reaches the Wilderness boundry from a sand wash.
-The boundry line is near a corral and approximately one mile from the river.
+The road that enters this area reaches the Wilderness boundary from a sand wash.
+The boundary line is near a corral and approximately one mile from the river.
 The terrain surrounding the basin is steep and rugged but if you work the ridges and saddles you can reach some truly amazing vistas.
 Hiking the river itself is also very rewarding in the winter months when the flow rates are low and the water is clear.
 The topo maps for this area are "Dagger Peak", "Rockinstraw Mountain", "Salt River Peak", and "Meddler Wash"

 The route I chose for this particular trip was in September and relatively short due to rising temperatures.
-I started out at 6:00 AM with the morning temp. surprisingly only about 70 degrees.
+I started at 6:00 AM with the morning temp. surprisingly only about 70 degrees.
 I was not anticipating an enjoyable hike for this trip.
-What started out in my head as a questionable trip turned out to be a great day.
+What started in my head as a questionable trip turned out to be a great day.
 The temperatures were mild throughout the morning and did not begin to become uncomfortable till after 10:30 AM.
-Hiking this area in September after all of the monsoon storms offers some very rewarding photography because vegetation is so rich and green.
+Hiking this area in September after all of the monsoon storms offers some very rewarding photography because the vegetation is so rich and green.
 This area is unspoiled and truly beautiful.
 My hike was a 6 3/4 mile lasso loop.
-I hiked into the mountains northeast of the corral and worked my way along a ridge above the river and eventually out on to Redmond Flat.
+I hiked into the mountains northeast of the corral and worked my way along a ridge above the river and eventually out onto Redmond Flat.
 The Salt River was still somewhat swollen and muddy from summer monsoon storms.
 I wrapped up the hike around 11:30.

 Hiking in the Salt River Canyon Wilderness consists of rugged cross-country bushwhacking, canyoneering, and sand washes.
 The best time of year for hiking in this area is in the winter months.
 This is a very special, lightly used area that is only about 1.50 hours from Mesa, AZ.
 Typically the words "solitude" and "close to town" could never be used in the same sentence but that is the best description for the Salt River Canyon Wilderness.
 The route is yours to choose with the unknown being part of the adventure.